kalisio/feathers-import-export/README.md

 }
 ```

-To specify the transformation function within the **import** or **export** payload, you must declare assign to the `transform` property the **key** used to register the function
+To specify the transformation function within the **import** or **export** payload, you must assign to the `transform` property the **key** used to register the function

-Assuming you have register the function `myTransform` with the key `my-transform`, then you can declare the transformation function as below:
+Assuming you have registered the `myTransform` function with the `my-transform` key, then you can declare the transformation function as below:

 ```js
 transform: 'my-transform'